ldbc/ldbc_snb_interactive_v1_impls/cypher/load-scripts/README.md

 ## Import the CSV files to Neo4j/ingraph

+The data set needs to be generated and preprocessed before loading it to the database.

+### Generating the data set

-Use the standard CSVSerializers of the LDBC SNB [DATAGEN](https://github.com/ldbc/ldbc_snb_datagen/) project:
+Use the standard `CSVSerializer` classes of the LDBC SNB [DATAGEN](https://github.com/ldbc/ldbc_snb_datagen/) project:

 ```
 ldbc.snb.datagen.serializer.personSerializer:ldbc.snb.datagen.serializer.snb.interactive.CSVPersonSerializer